zslwyuan/Zedboard-xfOpenCV-Optical-Flow/README.md

 2. source /tools/Xilinx/SDx/2019.1/settings64.sh
 3. make all -j4
-4. Then you can use the built SDSoC design for your purpose.
+4. If you want to try the examples with video/webcam, you have to build the petalinux for video/webcam libraries and device drivers according the note below.
+Then you can use the built SDSoC design for your purpose.
 For example, copy all the SD card files, the libraries and data (video/photos) into SD card.
 And boot the board.

 ***